In April 2017, Instagram revealed that they’ve reached an astounding 700 million Instagrammers, 400 million+ of which are daily active users.

 I’m somewhat ashamed to admit the moment my alarm starts ringing I swipe right on my iPhone and instantly open my Instagram app.
 There’s something so pleasing and addictive about scrolling through my visual feed to start the day.
 Double tapping the heart when something is like-worthy is invigorating.
 Yes, I have read all of the health studies that advise against starting your day in front of a screen, but it’s a guilty pleasure that I haven’t been able to kick (one to add to my New Year’s resolution list perhaps).

 Luckily, I’m not alone!
 I frequently catch my roommate scrolling through her feed in bed, not to mention my parents both have their own accounts (my dad recently read me his entire list of followers – it didn’t take very long).

 But who’s on Instagram?
 Is it primarily a Justin Bieber following demographic or are we looking at an upper-class, chess-playing retirement community?
-After reading various studies the demographics vary, but lean towards a more youthful audience, the largest percentage of users falling in the age range of 18-29 (55%), then between 30-49 years-old (28%), only 11% of those between the ages of 50-64, and just 4% of adults over 65 (my mother happens to be member of that 4%!).
+The demographics vary, but lean towards a more youthful audience, the largest percentage of users falling in the age range of 18-29 (55%), then between 30-49 years-old (28%), only 11% of those between the ages of 50-64, and just 4% of adults over 65 (my mother happens to be member of that 4%!).

 So if everyone who’s anyone is either on or likely to join Instagram, then why isn’t your business?
-Yes, I understand that your priorities may lie elsewhere, but if you can spare a few minutes a day or even a week then Instagram needs to be added to the priority list.
-Instagram can be especially powerful if you're in a creative industry, such as craft marketing.
+If you can spare a few minutes a day or even per week, then Instagram needs to be added to the priority list.
+Instagram marketing can be especially powerful if you're in a visual or creative industry, such as the restaurant business or craft marketing.